Medea Benjamin: Early life

 Medea Benjamin was born Susan Benjamin on September 10, 1952, daughter of Alvin and Rose Benjamin.
 She grew up in Freeport, New York, on Long Island, and is of Jewish descent.
-Her father, Alvin Benjamin (1920-2012), was a wealthy real estate developer, president of The Benjamin Companies.
+Her father, Alvin Benjamin (1920–2012), was a wealthy real estate developer and president of The Benjamin Companies.

 During her first year at Tufts University, she renamed herself after the Greek mythological character Medea.
 Samuel Moyn wrote that Benjamin "liked how the name sounded, and she had heard a feminist interpretation of the Greek tragedy suggesting that Medea had never killed her children and was only blamed for it by patriarchal traditions".

 She also joined the Students for a Democratic Society.
 Later she dropped out of school and hitchhiked through Europe and Africa, teaching English classes to earn money.
 She later returned to the United States and received master's degrees in public health from Columbia University and in economics from The New School.
 Benjamin worked for ten years as an economist and nutritionist in Latin America and Africa for the United Nations Food and Agriculture Organization, the World Health Organization, the Swedish International Development Agency, and the Institute for Food and Development Policy.

 Career

 Organizations

 Benjamin speaking at a Code Pink rally in 2004.

-In 1988, with her then husband, Kevin Danaher, and Kirsten Moller, Benjamin co-founded the San Francisco-based Global Exchange, which advocates fair trade alternatives to what she describes as corporate globalization.
+In 1988, with her then-husband, Kevin Danaher, and Kirsten Moller, Benjamin co-founded the San Francisco-based Global Exchange, which advocates fair trade alternatives to what she describes as corporate globalization.
 In 2002, with Jodie Evans and others, she co-founded the feminist anti-war group Code Pink: Women for Peace, which advocated for an end to the Iraq War, the prevention of future wars, and social justice.
 Benjamin has been involved with the anti-war organization United for Peace and Justice.

-She later created the Occupation Watch Center in Baghdad (IOWC) to monitor the United States military, and the war's effect on civilian populations.
+She later created the Occupation Watch Center in Baghdad (IOWC) to monitor the United States military and the war's effect on civilian populations.
 Through this center, she brought U.S. military family members to see the conditions under which enlisted personnel served, and to speak out against the war, in Congress and at the United Nations, in 2003.

 She is a member of the Board of Directors of Liberty Tree.

 Politics

 In 2000, Benjamin ran as a Green Party candidate challenging incumbent US Senator from California, Dianne Feinstein.
-She advocated a living wage, universal healthcare and delaying genetically engineered foods.
+She advocated for a living wage, universal healthcare, and delaying genetically engineered foods.
 During the campaign, Benjamin and her Republican rival Tom Campbell participated in joint events, including a joint press conference, touting their opposition to Feinstein (but also disagreeing with each other on many issues).
-Benjamin garnered 99,716 votes, 74%, in the Green Party primary, and 326,828 votes, 3.08% of the general election total ballots.
-Since then she has remained active in the Green Party and has also supported efforts by the Progressive Democrats of America.
+Benjamin garnered 99,716 votes, 74%, in the Green Party primary, and 326,828 votes, 3.08%, of the general election total ballots.
+Since then, she has remained active in the Green Party and has also supported efforts by the Progressive Democrats of America.

 In 2015, the Green Party created a shadow cabinet, naming Benjamin as the shadow Secretary of State.